Linda Gray: Personal life

-Gray was married from 1962 to 1983 to Ed Thrasher, an art director and photographer who designed many iconic album covers throughout the 1960s and 1970s.
-The marriage resulted in two children: Jeff Thrasher and Kehly Sloane (a stock actress who appeared on many episodes of the original Dallas).
-Jeff Thrasher died of leukemia in November 2020.
-Gray also has two grandsons, Ryder and Jack Sloane.
-Her younger sister, Betty, died from breast cancer in 1989, when she was 43 years old.
-Gray was also the aunt (by marriage) of actress Lindsay Wagner, best known as The Bionic Woman.
+Gray was married from 1962 to 1983 to Ed Thrasher, an art director and photographer.
+The marriage resulted in two children: Jeff Thrasher and Kehly Sloane (an actress who appeared in the original Dallas as Sue Ellen's secretary when she ran Valentine Lingerie); Jeff died of leukemia in November 2020.
+Gray has two grandsons.
+Her younger sister, Betty, died from breast cancer in 1989.
 She resides in Los Angeles, California.